patooworld/PWCloud/How-to-Disable-Telemetry-Reporting.md

 ## How to disable telemetry reporting

-Azure Data Studio collects usage data and sends it to Microsoft to help improve our products and services.
-Read the [Microsoft Enterprise and Developer Privacy Statement](https://privacy.microsoft.com/privacystatement) to learn more.

 With the `telemetry.telemetryLevel` user setting, you can control the different types of telemetry we send with a single setting.
 Here is a table of the different types of data sent with each value of `telemetry.telemetryLevel`:

 |       | Crash Reports         | Error Telemetry | Usage Data     |